 In June of 1997, the legislature passed SC Code §16-3-612, which requires that if a student commits an assault and battery that is not aggravated on school grounds or at a school-sponsored event, against any person affiliated with the school in an official capacity, the student is guilty of assault and battery on school personnel.
 The section defines school to include all public and private schools.
 The section states that the assault and battery against school personnel is a misdemeanor and, upon conviction, must be fined not more than one thousand dollars, or imprisoned not more than one year, or both.
-SC Code §59-63-370 has been added to require the Department of Juvenile Justice, the Department of Corrections, or the Department of Probation, Parole and Pardon Services when a student is assigned to it, to notify the senior administrator of the school in which the student is enrolled of a student's convictions, and to provide for the inclusion of this information in the student's permanent record.
+SC Code §59-63-370 has been added to require the Department of Juvenile Justice, the Department of Corrections, or the Department of Probation, Parole and Pardon Services when a student is assigned to it, to notify the senior administrator of the school in which the student is enrolled of a student's conviction of certain crimes, to provide notification to each teacher in whose class the student is enrolled of such convictions, and to provide for the inclusion of this information in the student's permanent record.
 Also, SC Code §59-63-390 has been added to require the senior administrator of each school to include a summary of the school crime report act and the provisions of SC Code §16-3-612 in the school's student handbook each year.